-turmeric called curcumin is known to be a healthy compound that makes this spice a desi superfood.
-According to the book Healing Foods by DK Publishing, curcumin in haldi is a well-researched antioxidant and powerful anti-inflammatory that helps to fight disease-causing free radicals.
+Turmeric or haldi is an ancient root that has long been known for its medicinal and healing properties.
+The warm and bitter taste of the spice adds a unique flavor to your curries and is a common condiment in an Indian kitchen.
+The active component in turmeric called curcumin which makes this spice a desi superfood.
+Curcumin in haldi is a well-researched antioxidant and powerful anti-inflammatory that helps to fight disease-causing free radicals.
+It is known to be excellent for joint pains and healing internal injuries too.
 However, as it is rightly advised, excess of anything can be bad and can take a toll on your health.
 There are some side effects of turmeric that you must be aware of.

 How much turmeric (haldi) per day should you consume?